OSGeo/OSGeoLive-doc/doc/quickstart/grass_quickstart.rst

 raster map to calculate the statistics from; set the the "Column prefix for new attribute columns" to ``elev``, and click [*Run*]; then close the dialog when it is finished.
-You can query the values in the `Map Display` window using the fifth icon from the left and after verifying that the vector-areas map is selected in the `Layer List`, clicking on a vector area in the map canvas.
+You can query the values in the `Map Display` window using the fourth icon from the left and after verifying that the vector-areas map is selected in the `Layer List`, clicking on a vector area in the map canvas.

 You can now re-colorize the areas based on the average elevation values using the